matthew-edelmann/capstone_/README.md

 AirBnB is a company founded in 2008.
 It allows home owners/renters to temporarily use their places as a hotel.
 The user has to put their own value per night for the guest to pay.
 I wanted to see if I could predict the price of an AirBnB in the New York City area.
 I was aiming at someone who has a space in the New York City area, and may want to use it for an AirBnB.
 I will try to give them an estamated price based on the borough they live in and other factors.
 I will also give them the errors with the model, as there are many factors I may not have such as their rent price or living expenses.

 ## The Data
-The data was colected from http://insideairbnb.com/get-the-data/.
+The data was colected from this [website](http://insideairbnb.com/get-the-data/).
 This is some data released from AirBnB.
 I downloaded the calendar and listings data from their New York file.
 A brief explaination of both is as follows.
 We are given an ID for both to merge them together.
 The calendar has all the dates that the AirBnB is available.
 They give dates, wheather or not it is available, price, and the minimum and maximum nights one can stay.
 The listings has much more information.
 We get information about its location, the host, specs about the AirBnB such as bedrooms and bathrooms, the type of stay, info about the reviews and much more.

 The files are too big to upload to github.
-To download them, go to http://insideairbnb.com/get-the-data/ scroll down to "New York City, New York, United States" and download both listings.csv.gz and calendar.csv.gz
+To download them, go to [inside airbnb](http://insideairbnb.com/get-the-data/), scroll down to "New York City, New York, United States" and download both listings.csv.gz and calendar.csv.gz

 ## Cleaning